Next Up: Early Childhood Teacher

 "The idea of having to go away to college and rack up tons of debt really intimidated me," she said.

-After a friend encouraged her to explore options at Tyler, now Brigthpoint, she found that she could earn a shorter-term credential and work with kids right away.
+After a friend encouraged her to explore options at Brigthpoint, she found that she could earn a shorter-term credential and work with kids right away.

 "I never even knew that it was possible to get a degree this fast.
-I didn't really think I would go to college and finding Tyler changed that drastically."
+I didn't really think I would go to college and finding Brightpoint changed that drastically."

 Early Childhood Teacher